adriromer/peopleapi-challenge-hs/README.md

 The database used is a Generic Image of MariaDB, not PVC was defined therefore all information added is destroyed if the pod is restarted.
 The focused of the project was on the Application Pod.

 **Docker compose**
-For docker compose run "docker-compose" from the base dir.
+For docker compose run "docker-compose up" from the base dir.

 **Helm Chart**
 To install the helm chart run the folloing bash script: ./peopleapi-challenge-hs.sh